 The programme is an interdisciplinary collaboration between KTH and the Swedish School of Sport and Health Sciences (GIH), Sweden's two leading actors in their respective fields of science.
 The programme provides a unique understanding of the areas of sports science and engineering.
 Graduates gain the skills to develop new technologies for measuring sports performance and advanced healthcare.

-Functional and well-designed work systems, organisations and environments are essential for a healthy and productive working life, and professionals with knowledge in proactive occupational safety and health management play a vital role.
+Human Factors and Ergonomics enable functional and well-designed work systems, organisations and environments.
+Professionals who apply proactive occupational safety and health management make vital contributions to a healthy and productive working life.
 In this programme, students learn how to plan, design and analyse work environments, from the perspectives of sustainable work and organisational performance.